pico-works/pico-disposal/pico-disposal/src/main/tut/tutorial.md

 * can be made to work on arbitrary types
 * can be composed
 * provides `for` syntax support for automatic disposal
-* allows disposal to generically delegated to another object
+* allows disposal to be generically delegated to another object via ownership

 ### Treatment of exceptions
 The `dispose` method will silently catch and ignore all exceptions.
 Often this is what you